brianwyka/corretto-jdk-wrapper/README.md

 A wrapper script to manage downloading Corretto JDK or re-using a previously downloaded version.

+See https://aws.amazon.com/corretto for `Corretto JDK` releases.

 ## Compatibility
 Currently, this is only compatible with Linux and MacOS and Java 11+.

+## Use Case
+The primary use case for this tooling is transient build agents, but it can also be used in conjunction with other tools to improve developer experience.

 ## Installation